filecoin-project/specs/src/systems/filecoin_mining/storage_mining/mining_cycle.md

 - The node continuously receives and transmits messages using the {{<sref message_syncer>}}
 - At the same time it continuously {{<sref block_sync "receives blocks">}}
     - Each block has an associated timestamp and epoch (quantized time window in which it was crafted)
-    - Blocks are validated as they come in during an epoch (provided it is their epoch, see {{<sref block "validation">}})
+    - Blocks are validated as they come in during an epoch (provided it is before that epoch's epoch cutoff, see {{<sref block "validation">}})
-- At the end of a given epoch, the miner should take all the valid blocks received for this epoch and assemble them into tipsets according to {{<sref tipset "tipset validation rules">}}
+- After an epoch's epoch cutoff, the miner should take all the valid blocks received for this epoch and assemble them into tipsets according to {{<sref tipset "tipset validation rules">}}
 - The miner then attempts to mine atop the heaviest tipset (as calculated with {{<sref chain_selection "EC's weight function">}}) using its smallest ticket to run leader election
     - The miner runs an {{<sref election_post>}} on their sectors in order to generate partial tickets
     - The miner uses these tickets in order to run {{<sref leader_election>}}
         - if successful, the miner generates a new {{<sref tickets "randomness ticket">}} for inclusion in the block
-        - the miner then assembles a new block (see "block creation" below) and broadcasts it
+        - the miner then assembles a new block (see "block creation" below) and waits until this epoch's quantized timestamp to broadcast it

 This process is repeated until either the {{<sref election_post>}} process yields a winning ticket (in EC) and a block published or a new valid {{<sref tipset>}} comes in from the network.